NickSwardh/YoloDotNet/README.md

 ### YoloDotNet is a C# .NET 8.0 implementation of Yolov8 and ONNX runtime with CUDA

 YoloDotNet is a .NET 8 implementation of Yolov8 for detecting objects in images and videos using ML.NET and ONNX runtime with GPU acceleration using CUDA.
-YoloDotNet currently supports supports `Classification` and `Object Detection` on both images and videos.
+YoloDotNet currently supports `Classification` and `Object Detection` in both images and videos.

 Classification<br> | Object Detection
 :---:|:---: